ThatOrJohn/austin-food-scores/README.md

 - Hates dirty restaurants
 - Standing in Austin, TX

-Then you've come to the right site.
+Then head over to [austin-food-scores](https://huggingface.co/spaces/ThatOrJohn/austin-food-scores).
 Click the `Update Location` button to plot nearby restaurants on the map.
 Click a restaurant to display its most recent inspection score.

 [Gradio](https://www.gradio.app/) app that displays Austin food establishment inspection scores